Godsinred/Tetris_AI/README.md

 4. Displaying each move of the AI so that is visible to the human eye.

     * Have not found a solution to this.
 Still new to JS so trying to figure out everything that is going on in the browser is complicated.
 Something with the canvas object (used for drawing the board) and the browser processing it slowly isn't optimized.
 (Tried to sleep, defer, async, and setTimeout).

+5. Writing to a file in js.

+  * Since js is meant to be server side.
+There are issues trying to write the output of the GA to a csv for further analysis.
+The work around was writing everything to the console and then converting that into a csv file using python.

 ## Break down of the code